Tulsidas Jadhav

 Tulsidas Jadhav (25 January 1905 – 11 September 1999) was an Indian freedom fighter, political activist, social worker, farmer and member of Bombay Legislative Council and Lok Sabha.

 Early life

-Tulsidas Subhanrao Jadhav was born on 25 January 1905 at village Dahitane, Tal.Barshi, Dist.
-Solapur and was educated at Haribhai Deokarn High School, Solapur.
+Tulsidas Subhanrao Jadhav was born on 25 January 1905 Dahitane village, Tal.Barshi, Solapur district and was educated at Haribhai Deokarn High School, Solapur.

 Family

 He married Janabai Tulsidas Jadhav in 1913.
 He had two sons and four daughters.
-His elder son is Jaywant Jadhav. and younger son was Yeshwant Jadhav.
-His one daughter Kalavati was married to Babasaheb Bhosale, who later became Chief Minister of Maharashtra and other daughter Nirmalatai Shankarrao Thokal was also MLA of Solapur City South constituency in 1972.
+His elder son is Jaywant Jadhav, and younger son was Yeshwant Jadhav.
+His daughter Kalavati was married to Babasaheb Bhosale, who later became Chief Minister of Maharashtra and his other daughter Nirmalatai Shankarrao Thokal was an MLA, representing Solapur City South constituency in 1972.

 Profession

 He was an agriculturist or farmer by profession.

-He also established Bhogawati Sahakari Sugar Factory also called as Santanath Sugars at Santanath Nagar, Vairag,Tal.
-Barahi, Dist.
-Solapur, which is the earliest sugar factory in the Solapur region and one of the earliest in Maharashtra.
+He also established Bhogawati Sahakari Sugar Factory, also known as Santanath Sugars, based in Santanath Nagar, Vairag,Tal.
+Barahi, Solapur District, which is the earliest sugar factory in the Solapur region and one of the earliest in Maharashtra.